Submit a Bay Area climate change question for KQED’s science reporters at the bottom of this post.

 Switching out gas appliances like stoves for electric ones significantly improves indoor air quality, which could lead to lower risk for cardiovascular disease in adults and asthma in children.

-As many of us have experienced during the pandemic, converting streets into places for communities to gather has brought a lot of joy.
-We’ve seen this around the Bay Area with slow streets and increased outdoor dining.
+As many of us experienced during the pandemic, converting streets into places for communities to gather brought a lot of joy, with “slow streets” and increased outdoor dining.
+San Francisco voters decided to make some of these car-free streets permanent.
 Should our cities build out a more walkable and bikeable infrastructure, this could be our norm.

 Climate action could be a boon for green jobs, like those installing solar panels and restoring wetlands.

 And climate progress could significantly impact our mental health.
-That’s because the antidote to climate anxiety (a term that’s seen an uptick of Google searches by 565% in the past year) is action.
+That’s because the antidote to climate anxiety is action.